bimobject/docs/docs/minidocs/panels/component-properties.md

 ## Fields

 Some of the fields are read-only, and some are editable.
+The read-only fields represent data that comes from the linked component/product.
+The editable fields are stored in  {{entityName}} you are currently editing{{articleNameSentence}}.

 | Name | Description |
 | --- | --- |